pastordesoles/Bloody-Nose-api/README.md

 - (POST) /users/register -> Must create a new user with an encrypted password.
 Body -> Its body must have an user object with the following properties: id, username and email.
 - (POST) /users/login -> Log the user into the application.
 Body -> Its body must return an object with a valid token.

+### Protected endpoints

 - (GET) /sessions/list -> Retrieves a list of available sessions when te request contains a valid token.
 Body -> Its body must return a list of sessions.
 - (GET) /sessions/session/:id -> Retrieves a session when te request contains a valid token.
 Body -> Its body must return a session.
+- (POST) /sessions/add -> Allows the user to create a new session.
+Body -> Its body must return an object with a valid session.

 ## Project Status